 - reading code doesn’t require evaluating loops in your head while remembering previous states of variables

-Yet in many cases it is still argued that loops are superior in some cases where programmer has a choice.
+Yet it is still argued that loops are, on occasion, superior where programmer has a choice.
 One common example seems to be the Fibonacci function and one such case is “Ansi Common Lisp” by Paul Graham.
 Here’s the quote from the book:

 The other issue to bear in mind is that the obvious recursive algorithm is not always the most efficient.
 The classic example is the Fibonacci function.
 It is defined recursively,